n3bulaSt0rm/n3bulaSt0rm/README.md

 - 🎓 I hold a Bachelor's degree in **Computer Engineering** from **Hanoi University of Science and Technology (HUST)** with a distinguished GPA of **3.53/4.0**.
 - 🚀 Currently, I'm deepening my expertise by pursuing a **Master of Science in Computer Science** at HUST.
-- 💼 Alongside my studies, I work as a **Software Engineer**, applying academic concepts to solve real-world problems.
+- 💼 Alongside my studies, I work as a **Software Engineer**, applying theoretical knowledge to tackle professional, industry-level challenges.
 - 🌱 My primary interests lie in **Artificial Intelligence, System Design, and Cloud-native technologies**.
 I'm always excited to learn and work with new tools and paradigms.

 ---